-If you make these Almond Butter Bars from DelightfulMomFood I would love to see your creations!
-Follow along with me on INSTAGRAM, PINTEREST, FACEBOOK, YOUTUBE and TWITTER for more recipe inspiration!
-And don't forget to rate the recipe in the recipe area and leave a comment below!
+I hope you enjoy these gluten-free almond butter bars!
+Follow along with me on INSTAGRAM, PINTEREST, FACEBOOK, YOUTUBE and TWITTER for a feature and for more recipe inspiration!
+And don’t forget to give the recipe a star rating in the recipe area and leave a comment below.

 Almond Butter Bars

 - Preheat oven 350 degrees F. Line a 9 x 9 inch baking pan with parchment paper (for easy removal).

 - In a large mixing bowl, beat eggs, olive oil, almond butter, jam, sugar and vanilla together.
 Add the gluten-free flour, chia seeds, almond slivers and salt and blend till everything is combined to form the batter.